0xERR0R/blocky/docs/configuration.md

 | port       | int (1 - 65535)                  | no        | 53 for udp/tcp, 853 for tcp-tls and 443 for https |
 | commonName | string                           | no        | the host value                                    |

-The commonName parameter overrides the expected certificate common name value used for verification.
+The `commonName` parameter overrides the expected certificate common name value used for verification.

+!!! note
-Blocky needs at least the configuration of the **default** group.
+    Blocky needs at least the configuration of the **default** group with at least one upstream DNS server.
 This group will be used as a fallback, if no client specific resolver configuration is available.

+    See [List of public DNS servers](additional_information.md#list-of-public-dns-servers) if you need some ideas, which public free DNS server you could use.

-You can use the client name (see [Client name lookup](#client-name-lookup)), client's IP address or a client subnet as CIDR notation.
+You can specify multiple upstream groups (additional to the `default` group) to use different upstream servers for different clients, based on client name (see [Client name lookup](#client-name-lookup)), client IP address or client subnet (as CIDR).

 !!! tip